 Objective

-- Showcase of diverse contemporary painting styles
+Showcase of contemporary painting styles and regional artistic expressions

-4. Modi@20 National Exhibition of Paintings Gujurat_Ahmedabad
+5. National Exhibition of Paintings – Baroda, Gujarat

 About the Exhibition